feeling1990/cluster-project/README.md

 --i, number of iterations when finished.

 ## Purpose of each file
-1. ESM for GMM.R provides core functions for the ESM algorithm.
+1. 'ESM for GMM.R' provides core functions for the ESM algorithm.
-2. simulation for paper provides the code for the simulation data experiment in paper.
+2. 'simulation for paper.R' provides the code for the simulation data experiment in paper.
-3. experiments_add.R provides additional expeirments on benchmarkdata like Hearts/Crab/Wine.
+3. 'experiments_add.R' provides additional expeirments on benchmarkdata like Hearts/Crab/Wine.
-4. ESM paper illustration example.R provides code for the illustration example in paper.
+4. 'ESM paper illustration example.R' provides code for the illustration example in paper.